 Store between 10°C and 25°C.

-If you want to restore old, grey and weather teak garden furniture you should use our Garden Furniture Restoration Kit.
+If you want to restore old, grey and weathered teak garden furniture you should use our Teak Care Kit.

 Clean first before applying Teak Oil

 Before applying the Teak Oil ensure the surface is dry, clean and dust free.